 Q. How does a player make the team?

 All players must compete for roster positions.
-Having played for Team Boca in previous years does not guarantee one a spot on the team.
+Having played for Team Boca in previous years does not guarantee you a roster spot on a team.

 Q. What is the annual registration fee if my son / daughter is selected to a team at tryouts?

-2013 – 2014 Registration Fees (More fully explained in the online registartion agreement)
+2017 – 2018 Registration Fees (More fully explained in the online registration agreement)

 Q. What do the coaches do ?

-Coaches are responsible for the coordination of tryouts for the team entrusted to him/her, with assistance from our technical trainers.
+Coaches are responsible for the coordination of tryouts for the team entrusted to him/her, with assistance from our technical trainers & coaching staff.

 Q. What do the coaches look for in players?